rodmcnew/symfonize-zf/README.md

         ],
         'environment' => $onProd ? 'prod' : 'dev',
         /**
          * Should be true on dev, and false on prod.
-This disable caching.
+This disables caching.
          */
         'debug' => !$onProd,
         /**